rnreekez/SlackJiraIntegration/README.md

   4. (Optional) Change the name for the sender in the "Integration Settings" section.
 Otherwise it will show up as "incoming-webhook"
   5. (Optional) Update the icon for the sender also in the "Integration Settings" section.
 For your convenience, you can download a Jira icon from here: http://i.imgur.com/1MtFW8I.png

-## Configure using environment variables
+## Configuring using environment variables
 You can set up each new project by using two enviroment variables:

     <Jira project key>:JIRA_DOMAIN=<mycompany>.atlassian.net